 After training in Chicago, my topsy-turvy Hollywood acting career (The Shadow of The Pepper Tree, The Fugitive, Seinfeld, The Jeff Foxworthy Show, General Hospital, etc.) pushed me to write and teach.
 Currently, I teach screenwriting at the University of Toronto’s School of Continuing Studies and privately at Writers’ Circle TO.
 Three feature screenplays, a short, two novels — not to mention on-going scholarly work — are in consideration.
 Since I can’t resist, recent acting gigs include stopovers at Saving Hope, Murdoch Mysteries, Killjoys and elsewhere.

-My most recent publications include the novel, The Drifts (Coach House, 2010) and upcoming scholarly chapters from Laurier Press, Cambridge Scholars’ Press (UK) and Multilingual Matters (UK).
+Currently, I am a Vanier doctoral candidate in English-Creative Writing at the University of New Brunswick.
+I Met Death & Sex Through My Friend, Tom Meuley arrives in 2024 from Guernica Editions. most recent publications include the novel, The Drifts (Coach House, 2010), scholarly chapters from Queen’s UP, Cambridge Scholars’ Press (UK) and Multilingual Matters (UK).
 Past critical articles include Calling All Perverts: International Relations and the Origins of Sexology”, The Evolution of Possibilities in queer parenting anthology, Who’s Your Daddy? and several offered as conference presentations.
 After runs in Los Angeles, New York (off-Broadway, twice!) and London (UK), The Drifts Live, a theatricalization of The Drifts did pretty well under the guidance of the great Maja Ardal with original music by Lyon Smith (2012-14).
 Even though the show throws a sucker-punch, audiences have had nice things to say: “transcends the typical one-man-show schtick” and that they are a “no holds barred look at gender identity that is raw, touching and thought provoking.”

 While I am completing screenplay contracts, a fourth novel and further critical work is stewing.
 Mattering, a book of essays is also emerging.